oboukli/tromino-puzzle/README.md

 ./vcpkg/vcpkg install boost-test
 ```

 Homebrew can also be used.
-However, the Xcode projects must be reconfigured.
+However, the Xcode projects must be manually
+reconfigured.
+The same applies for manual or custom SDL2 installation.

 To install the build dependencies with Homebrew: